What is Link Juice?

 - Adds value to the user

 If you find a backlink to your site with a potentially dangerous anchor text, reach out to the webmaster and ask to change it.
-You may have to use the disavow tool so Google knows not to count it.
+If they are unwilling to make the change, there is no concern as Google and other search engines will likely just ignore it.